4. pyproject.toml Configuration

 These fields ensure that packaging tools, dependency managers, and documentation

 generators can automatically retrieve key project information.
-The classifiers help
+The keywords field

 4.4 UV Configuration: [tool.uv] Section